TorchJD/torchjd/docs/source/index.rst

 |

-TorchJD is a library enabling Jacobian descent with PyTorch, for optimization of neural networks with multiple objectives.
-It is based on the theory from `Jacobian Descent For Multi-Objective Optimization <https://arxiv.org/pdf/2406.16232>`_ and it contains algorithms from many other related papers.
+TorchJD is a library enabling Jacobian descent with PyTorch, to train neural networks with multiple objectives.
+It is based on the theory from `Jacobian Descent For Multi-Objective Optimization
+<https://arxiv.org/pdf/2406.16232>`_ and several other related publications.
+The main purpose is to
+jointly optimize multiple objectives without combining them into a single scalar loss.
+Using TorchJD to minimize a vector of objectives comes at the expense of some computational overhead compared to directly using PyTorch to minimize a scalarization of the objectives.
+However when the objectives are conflicting, this can be essential.
+To get started, check out our :doc:`basic usage example <examples/basic_usage>`.

 .. important::
     This library is currently in an early development stage.
 The API is subject to significant changes in future versions.
-Use with caution in production environments and be prepared for potential breaking changes in upcoming releases.

 TorchJD is open-source, under MIT License.
 The source code is available on `GitHub <https://github.com/TorchJD/torchjd>`_.